a3609640/DNFA-gene-analysis/README.md

 # Software Engineering Discussion for Biologists

+As a friend of one of the authors who was a member of the US Marine Corps once related, there is a saying in the military:  "Amateurs talk tactics;
+professionals talk logistics."
+In a way, the same is true for software engineering.
+If you have managed to coax R into producing a publication-quality graph, congratulations... but from a software engineering standpoint, you are far from done.
+Is your code correct?
+If you adjust it, how can you be sure that it remains correct?
+Can your software run in a fully automated fashion with no manual steps?
+What recipe must others follow to see your code work in their own environments?
+These and related questions touch upon the logistical considerations for well-engineered software.
+This section will consider them from the standpoint of build automation, unit testing, and documentation.

-## Build Systems
+## Build Automation

 One aspect of this project is a file named `Makefile`.
 To a non-initiate, its contents undoubtedly appear as though, periodically during its creation, a cat walked across a keyboard with a stuck `shift` key, taking particular care to step only on the number keys.
-However the file in fact specifies many specific buildable units, and the relationships between them.
+However the file in fact defines many specific buildable units, the relationships between them, and precise recipes to follow in order to build them.

 ### A Primer on Makefiles